2014 Young Dancers Workshop

 Evenings are filled with dance-related workshops and a variety of enjoyable, informal activities.
 While students cannot study with each faculty member on a daily basis, special workshops provide an opportunity to experience the work of most faculty members and accompanists.
 A structured weekend schedule includes performances, films and other campus-based recreation, plus an off-campus excursion.
 Highlighting the workshop are performances by the faculty on July 14, Prometheus Dance on Friday & Saturday, July 12 & 12, and Camille A. Brown & Dancers

 on Thursday, July 17.
 Students have an opportunity to perform in an informal showing for parents and guests on the Thursday, July 17 at 4 p.m..

 Course Selection And Registration

 The Young Dancers Workshop offers a program of four classes a day.
 The morning session consists of required courses in modern and ballet of which two levels are offered.
-For the afternoon session students may select two of the following elective courses : Jazz, Dance of the African Diaspora, Repertory or Improvisation.
+For the afternoon session students may select two of the following elective courses : Jazz, West African, Repertory or Improvisation.

 A limited number of merit and Maine scholarships are available to students with demonstrated financial need.
 See the Scholarship section for details.